Motherwort

 • Allergic reactions: Use caution if you’re allergic to plants in the mint family (Lamiaceae).
 Watch for rash, itching, swelling, or breathing difficulties when first trying motherwort.

-• Blood pressure effects: This herb may lower blood pressure due to its cardiovascular compounds.
-If you take blood pressure medications, monitor your levels and consult your doctor before use.
+• Blood pressure effects: This herb may lower blood pressure.
+If you take blood pressure medications, monitor your levels and talk to your doctor before use.

 • Digestive issues: Some users experience mild stomach upset, nausea, or loose stools with larger amounts.
 Reducing the dose usually resolves these effects.

 • Drowsiness: The calming properties may cause sleepiness.
-This effect can be stronger when combined with sedatives or other relaxing herbs in your blends.
+This effect can intensify when combined with sedatives or other relaxing herbs in your blends.

-• Heart rhythm changes: Rarely, some people experience irregular heartbeat or palpitations.
+• Heart rhythm changes: Rarely, some people notice irregular heartbeat or palpitations.
 Those with existing heart conditions should be especially cautious.

 Start with small amounts to test your tolerance.
 Stop use immediately if you notice adverse reactions.
 Always consult your healthcare provider before use, especially if you have medical conditions or take medications.